Savory Southern-Style Vegan Cornbread

 - In a large bowl whisk together the cornmeal, flour, baking powder, baking soda, and salt.

-- Make "buttermilk" by combining the milk and vinegar in a medium-size bowl.
+- Make "vegan buttermilk" by combining the milk and vinegar in a medium-size bowl.
 Set aside.
 Place 4 tablespoons of the butter in a mug or small bowl.
-Microwave in 15 second intervals until just melted.
+Microwave for about 15 seconds or until just melted.

-- Allow the cornbread to cool in the pan for at least 20 minutes before slicing.
+- Let the cornbread to cool in the pan for 20 minutes before slicing.

 Notes